 The questions to be answered are:

-- What do we absolutely have to keep to comply with the Ethereum protocol?
+- What do we absolutely need to keep to comply with the Ethereum protocol?

 - Do we always need to keep all the blocks? (maybe not, if we use backward sync, for example)

-- Do we need to keep receipts, or just logs, how much (in Gb), or for how long?
+- Do we need to keep receipts, or just logs, how much (in Gigabytes), or for how long?